 Maroons of the Borderland

 A suppressed history of what could be and what once was.
-This chapter invokes the historical Maroons—escaped enslaved people who built autonomous communities during the 400+ years of slavery—and imagines modern equivalents.
-Restoring to collective memory how our ancestors exited the system and built sovereignty, even if they had to carve it into the landscape of oppression.
+This chapter invokes the historical Maroons—self-liberated Pan-African Americans who built autonomous communities during the 400+ years of slavery—and imagines modern equivalents.
+Restoring to collective memory how our ancestors exited the system and forged sovereignty, even if they had to carve it into the landscape of their oppression.

 Photo credit: